waldeir/compareq/README.md

 # compareq
-Verify if two arquives in a directory are the same and show a progressbar
+Verify if two arquives in a directory are the same and print their names.